 Water and sanitation service providers, connected through GWOPA’s solidarity based network, are sharing and helping one another improve services for all and achieve local and global objectives.

-GWOPA’s Strategy 2019-2023 situates Water Operators’ Partnerships as key to localize the SDGs and ensure universal access to water and sanitation.
+GWOPA’s Strategy 2019-2023 situates Water Operators’ Partnerships as key to localizing the SDGs and ensuring universal access to water and sanitation.

 The GWOPA 2019-2023 strategy draws from the inputs from GWOPA’s wide network of member organizations, evaluations of its previous strategy, and over 10 years of experience.
 It situates WOPs as an approach for localizing the SDGs, and positions GWOPA’s Secretariat as the global convener, catalyzer, advocate and knowledge broker for WOPs within its growing global alliance.
 GWOPA will implement the strategy in collaboration with its partners and with the strong support of German BMZ.